martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 *there is an issue of multiplication of computational demands*

 ##### Sample-based clustering
-*As the dataset grows, it may become increasingly impossible to run clustering on the whole dataset, especially if we want our data with confidence interval.*
+As the dataset grows, it may become increasingly impossible to run clustering on the whole dataset, especially if we want our data with meaningful confidence interval.
+The calculation of dimensions between components of the model in hyperspace of 296 dimensions is a demanding task requiring time and computational power.
+While data for Prague (~140 000 features) could be processed on a desktop with modern multi-core processors within days (multiple options with a confidence interval, not a single run), that is not true for larger metropolitan areas where number of feature can reach millions.
+The data like this can be run in a same way on cloud-based services providing significantly more computational power and servers tailored to data analysis, but this solution can be costly.

-*For that reason, it might be worth training the method on sampled data before classifying the whole dataset.*
-*There are an issues linked to it.*
-*It is always a balance between what is ideal and what is possible.*
+For that reason, it might be worth training the method on sampled data before classifying the whole dataset.
+Instead of using all features to train the model, randomly samples subset could be used as a training set for GMM, which, once fitted, could be used to classify the whole dataset.
+This solution lowers computational demands as the number of features used in the learning process is smaller, but there are also issues with it.
+The random sample should reflect the structure of the whole dataset to provide results comparable with GMM trained on the whole dataset.
+However, that is never fully true.
+The larger the sample is, the more similar to the whole data is, but at the same time the effect of sampling on computation is becoming less significant.
+Even larger samples may, in some cases, miss smaller clusters present in the full-data clustering as features composing these cluster would not be present in the sample (the smaller the cluster, the higher the probability than it will be missed in the sample).

+The decision whether train GMM on the full of sampled data should reflect the balance between what is ideal (full) and what is possible in certain conditions.
+The different options of sample-based clustering are tested and compared to the default clustering in following section, to assess the behaviour of sample-based clustering in the case of Prague.
+The behaviour will be likely different at different places as the real structure and distribution of values affects the sampling-effect.
+Places with more diverse structure and number of smaller cases will be probably affected more than places with homogenous structure where the likelihood of proper sampling of all clusters is higher.

 ##### Subclustering
 *sometimes our cluster are too big and we want better resolution*